nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## Appendix: Planned Enhancements
 Team Size: 5.
 Hence, maximum number of planned enhancements is **10**.

-### 1. Hide archived contacts when using the find command.
+### 1. Hide archived contacts when using find commands.
-* **Current Situation**: When using the `find` command, all contacts that match the given keywords will be displayed, even if they were archived.
+* **Current Situation**: When using find commands, all contacts that match the given keywords will be displayed, even if they were archived.
-* **Proposed Improvement**: Implement an additional filter on the displayed contacts, such that when using `find`, only unarchived contacts will be displayed.
+* **Proposed Improvement**: Move archived contacts to a separate list, so that they do not show up when using find commands.

-### 2. Hide archived contacts when using the findtag command.
+### 2. Prevent archiving of already archived contacts.
-* **Current Situation**: When using the `findtag` command, all contacts that match the given keywords will be displayed, even if they were archived.
+* **Current Situation**: Archiving already archived contacts is allowed, and displays a success message.
-* **Proposed Improvement**: Implement an additional filter on the displayed contacts, such that when using `findtag`, only unarchived contacts will be displayed.
+* **Proposed Improvement**: Add an error message to inform the user that the contact is already archived.

-### 3. Hide archived contacts when using the findday command.
+### 3. Prevent unarchiving of already unarchived contacts.
-* **Current Situation**: When using the `findday` command, all contacts that match the given keywords will be displayed, even if they were archived.
+* **Current Situation**: Unarchiving already unarchived contacts is allowed, and displays a success message.
-* **Proposed Improvement**: Implement an additional filter on the displayed contacts, such that when using `findday`, only unarchived contacts will be displayed.
+* **Proposed Improvement**: Add an error message to inform the user that the contact is already unarchived.

 ### 4. Prevent pinning of already pinned contacts.
 * **Current Situation**: Pinning already pinned contacts is allowed, and displays a success message.